 Anxiety is a common emotion.
-It is what you feel when you have a job interview when you are faced with a problem or have to make a big decision.
-It manifests in various ways.
-Most people have had that butterfly in the stomach feeling or noticed that their hands are shaking or found themselves wishing they were any place but in the place, they are in right now.
+It may be what you feel when you have a job interview, when you are faced with a problem, or have to make a significant decision.
+Anxiety manifests in various ways.
+Most people have had that butterfly in the stomach feeling or noticed that their hands are shaking or found themselves wishing they were any place, but in the place they are in right now.

 Signs of Anxiety

-Some of the medications used to treat anxiety affect the body just like alcohol.
-They suppress the central nervous system, which controls things like breathing and heart rate, blood pressure and body temperature.
+Some of the medications used to treat anxiety affect the body, just like alcohol.
+They suppress the central nervous system, which controls breathing and heart rate, blood pressure, and body temperature.
 When mixed, they can put vital bodily functions at risk, leading, possibly to death.

 Do you often worry about things others might consider insignificant?
 Are you often scared for no reason?
 Do you need a drink before leaving the house for a night with friends?
 If so, you might have a problem.
-At Fort Worth Recovery, we have trained people waiting to help you.
+At Fort Behavioral Health, we have trained people waiting to help you.
 You deserve to live a pleasant and healthy life.
-Call us today at 817 382 2894 or visit us online.
+Call us today at 844.332.1807 or visit us online.